iipr/solar-irradiance/README.md

-# Deep Learning for solar irradiance forecasting
+# Spatio-Temporal Solar Irradiance Forecaster (ST-SIF)

 This repository gathers and expands results obtained with a Deep Learning system for solar irradiance forecasting.
 It is organised as follows: